utwente-db/QuestionMark/README.md

 # prob-matcher

 prob-matcher is a Python program to create a dataset for probabilistic product matching.
+This program is part of the benchmark for probabilistic database management systems (see Contributors).
 The dataset created by this program is an adaptation of the [WDC Product Data Corpus for Large-Scale Product Matching](http://webdatacommons.org/largescaleproductcorpus/v2/index.html) dataset.
 The clustering provided by this original dataset is removed and a new probabilistic